neelabalan/playground/README.md

 # postinstall

-A post linux install script in Python
+A post linux install script

 ## under development

+The config.toml is self explanatory.
+I've tried to keep the dependencies and program as simple as possible and there is no gurantee SUCCESS status means the program has installed successfully

 ## screenshot
 ![screencast](assets/screencast.gif)